Why Many Autistic and Otherwise Neurodivergent People Explain Things in Analogies

 - Talking Down

-Every once in the while, and this happened a lot more when I was younger, people will think that my using an analogy is an attempt to talk down to them.
+Every once in a while, and this happened a lot more when I was younger, people will think that my using an analogy is an attempt to talk down to them.
 Since people often use analogies and stories to help children understand things, they mistakenly believe I’m trying to talk to them “like they’re stupid”.
 Not at all.
 Again, this is just how I communicate, clarify, and connect.
 No hidden agenda.

 - Shifting Focus